encode/starlette/docs/middleware.md

 As per the ASGI specifications, any application can store custom information on the `scope`.
 Have in mind that other components could also store data in the same `scope`, so it's important to use a key that has a low chance of being used by other things.

-For example, if you are building an application called `supper-app` you could have that as a prefix for any keys you put in the `scope`, and then you could have a key called `super-app-transaction-id`.
+For example, if you are building an application called `super-app` you could have that as a prefix for any keys you put in the `scope`, and then you could have a key called `super-app-transaction-id`.

 ```python
 from uuid import uuid4